-- A biannual audit of ALN needs within Welsh medium schools in Monmouthshire is in place to inform the on-going review and planning of specialist provision within the county. - Transition arrangements for SEN or ALN learners from Welsh medium schools are well established and effective. - At least one member of the statutory team will be able to work through the medium Welsh to support learners and engage with parents and schools. - Increase the number of Welsh speaking staff who can work through the medium of Welsh to deliver the full range of ALN and Inclusion services we offer within the local authority and those delivered in conjunction with ABHB. - Learners with SEN or ALN will be able to access advice and support through the medium of Welsh in line with the requirements of the ALNET Act 2018.
+- We have an accurate understanding of ALN needs within Welsh-medium schools in Monmouthshire to inform the on-going review and planning of specialist provision within the county. - An annual cycle of audit and analysis of Welsh-medium ALN provision is embedded in local authority processes. - Transition arrangements for SEN or ALN learners from Welsh-medium schools are well established and effective. - At least one member of the statutory team will be able to work through the medium Welsh to support learners and engage with parents and schools. - We will increase the number of Welsh speaking staff who can work through the medium of Welsh to deliver the full range of ALN and Inclusion services we offer within the local authority and those delivered in conjunction with ABHB. - Learners with SEN or ALN will be able to access advice and support through the medium of Welsh from the local authority and key partners, in line with the requirements of the ALNET Act 2018.

-- Undertake an audit of the ALN of Welsh Medium learners to inform the level of need for specialist Welsh medium provision. - Implement the outcome of the audit of the ALN for Welsh medium learners, including undertaking any necessary consultation processes if there is a requirement to develop a specialist provision. - Monitor and review the provision in line with emerging need during the first five years of the WESP.
-Based on this information, take necessary actions to secure appropriate provision to meet Welsh-medium demand. - Invest in professional development to support a Welsh-medium provision to support learners whose first language or parental preference is for Welsh medium provision. - Continue to ensure all reasonable steps are taken to ensure all learners with SEN or ALN with emerging needs can access support from the local authority's mainstream schools, specialist settings and central support services (e.g., EPS, SpLD) through the medium of Welsh to ensure we comply with the ALNET Act 2018. - Audit Welsh medium schools to establish the level and range of resources, including assessment materials, available to learners with ALN. - Analyse the outcome of the resources audit and identify gaps in resource provision.
-Work with regional /national ALN services to identify /develop and source appropriate materials for schools and learners with ALN. - Ensure that parents are informed of their right to access Welsh medium childcare for the child with ALN. - Increase capacity, through training and direct recruitment, of the ALN, Inclusion and Educational Psychology Services to ensure parents/carers and learners with ALN or emerging needs can access services through the medium of Welsh to ensure we comply with the ALNET Act 2018. - Develop robust transition arrangements between primary and secondary phases in other local authorities to ensure that Welsh medium SEN or ALN provision is appropriately maintained.
+- Undertake a baseline audit of the ALN of Welsh-medium learners to inform the level of need for specialist Welsh-medium provision as a matter of urgency. - Take appropriate action to address shortcomings identified in the audit of the ALN for Welsh-medium learners, including undertaking any necessary consultation processes if there is a need to develop a specialist provision. - Conduct an annual audit of Welsh-medium ALN to ensure that the information is as contemporaneous as possible so that it informs future planning effectively and enables the local authority to accurately monitor progress and identify areas for improvement. - Continue to monitor and review the provision in line with emerging need during the first five years of the WESP.
+Based on this information, take necessary actions to secure high-quality provision to meet the needs of Welsh-medium learners with ALN. - Continue to take all reasonable steps to ensure learners with SEN or ALN with emerging needs can access support from the local authority's mainstream schools, specialist settings and central support services (e.g., EPS, SpLD) through the medium of Welsh to ensure we comply with the ALNET Act 2018. - Audit Welsh-medium schools to establish the level and range of resources, including assessment materials, available to learners with ALN. - Analyse the outcome of the resources audit to identify gaps in provision.
+Work with regional /national ALN services to identify /develop and source appropriate materials to close this gap for schools and learners with ALN. - Ensure that parents are informed of their right to access Welsh-medium childcare for the child with ALN. - Increase capacity, through training and direct recruitment, of the ALN, Inclusion and Educational Psychology Services to ensure parents/carers and learners with ALN or emerging needs can access services through the medium of Welsh to comply with the ALNET Act 2018. - Develop robust transition arrangements between primary and secondary phases in other local authorities to ensure that Welsh-medium SEN or ALN provision is appropriately maintained for Welsh-medium learners.